 Chest Vein Treatments Los Angeles

-Like hand and facial veins, visible chest spider and reticular veins (dilated bluish vein, usually from 1 mm to less than 3 mm in diameter) usually cause no physical harm.
+Like hand and facial veins, visible chest spider and reticular veins (blue veins with a diameter of 1 mm to less than 3 mm) usually cause no physical harm.
 Nevertheless, some people are uncomfortable or self-conscious about veins showing on their chest and breast.
-Only in rare cases blue veins on the chest may be ascribed to a serious disease.
-Liver cirrhosis is one such example, but can be ruled out in the absence of other symptoms associated with the disease.
+Only in rare cases, blue veins on the chest may be ascribed to a serious disease.
+Liver cirrhosis is one such example but can be ruled out in the absence of other symptoms associated with the disease.